 Interior Design Specialization Overview

-The Interior Design specialization of the M.S. in Design and Merchandising offers the opportunity for you to explore creativity, sustainability, and health and wellness within the context of Interior Design.
-Whether you are seeking greater depth and the research skills to engage in evidence-based design or planning to return to practice with terminal degree credentials enabling you to teach, our program can change your career.
+The Interior Design specialization of the M.S. in Design and Merchandising offers the opportunity for you to explore creativity, sustainability, emerging technologies, spatial perception, and human health and wellness within the context of Interior Design.

 Major areas of specialization for graduate study and research in Interior Design include:

-- Design practitioners who desire to add value to their undergraduate design credentials
+- Design practitioners who wish to specialize beyond their undergraduate design credentials

 - Designers and architects who wish to become research practitioners